PRX/styleguide.prx.org/README.md

 ## Development server / Demo app

-Run `npm start` for a demo server.
+Run `yarn start` for a demo server.
 The app will automatically reload if you change any of the source files.

 ## Build

-Run `npm run build` to build the project.
+Run `yarn run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 To release these

 ## Running unit tests

-Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Usage

 To use this library in an angular-cli project:

 ```
-npm install --save ngx-prx-styleguide
+yarn add ngx-prx-styleguide
 ```

 Then import the modules you want into your module: